Softorage/Softorage/pages/get-involved.md

 Thank you for giving time for the project.
 Contributors are the primary pillar of invirds, who keep it updated to latest advancements and with trends.

-There are basically 3 ways in which you can actively get involved.
+There are basically 4 ways in which you can actively get involved.
 1. **Spread the word**
   This is one of the most appreciated way in which you can help us.
 Tell your relatives, family, friends and enemies about invirds.
 Also, every `softpage` has share buttons which allow to share that page's URL in various ways.
 2. **Add softwares to invirds**
   There is [a GUI available for adding softwares] and requires next to no technical skills.
 Check out ASTi.
+3. **Help us maintain documentaion**
+  ASTi's documentation is primarily maintained at the ASTi's repo, and at reasonable intervals it is consolidated and used to update the documentation on invirds(that relates to ASTi).
+So, in case you want to help with ASTi's documentation, please see ASTi's docs and send pull requests there.
+Docs at invirds relating to ASTi will be updated based on ASTi's docs only.
-3. **Help with developement & feedback**
+4. **Help with developement & feedback**
   To help with developement, you need to have some knowledge about Jekyll, Shopify's Liquid templating language, YAML and HTML, CSS and JavaScript+jQuery.
 In case you want to give feedback, please [file an issue on GitLab].
 Helping us with developement might mean that you would need to spend slightly more amount of time with us than other two methods above, and hey, your help means a lot to us.
 If you are ready to dive into developement, read below :)

 ---